jeangiraldoo/codedocs.nvim/README.md

 ### Features

-- Automatic Recognition: Detects functions and methods in your codebase.
+- Automatic Recognition: Detects and documents the structure under the cursor using a keybind.
 - Multi-Language Support: Generates documentation strings for various programming languages.
 - Customizable Structures: Modify existing documentation formats or define new ones for additional languages.